-- PP (Pass) indicates satisfactory performance in a physical activity course - PF (Fail) is received for unsatisfactory performance in a physical activity course - ZPF (Fail) stopped attending a Pass/Fail course failure; stopped attending before the 10th week of the semester or its equivalent and did not officially withdraw from the course - I (Incomplete) work unfinished due to unavoidable circumstances - W (Withdrawal) indicates that the student withdrew by the deadline - M (Medical Withdrawal) withdrawal from a course based upon documented health reasons - N(Non-credit) indicates a credit course was taken for no credit - DVP (Developmental Pass) indicates satisfactory performance in a developmental course. - DVF (Developmental Fail) is received for unsatisfactory performance in a developmental course.
+PP (Pass) indicates satisfactory performance in a physical activity course

+PF (Fail) is received for unsatisfactory performance in a physical activity course

+ZPF (Fail) stopped attending a Pass/Fail course failure; stopped attending before the 10th week of the semester or its equivalent and did not officially withdraw from the course

+I (Incomplete) work unfinished due to unavoidable circumstances

+W (Withdrawal) indicates that the student withdrew by the deadline

+M (Medical Withdrawal) withdrawal from a course based upon documented health reasons

+N(Non-credit) indicates a credit course was taken for no credit course.

+DVP (Developmental Pass) indicates satisfactory performance in a developmental course.

+DVF (Developmental Fail) is received for unsatisfactory performance in a developmental

-- DVH (Hold) indicates a degree of progress was made in a developmental course but not sufficient enough to warrant a grade of P (Pass) - ZDF (Developmental Fail) stopped attending failure; stopped attending before the 10th week of the semester or its equivalent and did not officially withdraw from the course
+ZDF (Developmental Fail) stopped attending failure; stopped attending before the 10th week of the semester or its equivalent and did not officially withdraw from the course